Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Introduction

 Bhradwaj et al. have classified the defect clusters observed in primary damage based on the morphology including orientation of the defect clusters \cite{BhardwajSavi}.
-MD simulations of collision cascades with three different EAM based IAP have shown similar classes of defect clusters \cite{Bhardwaj3IAPCmp}.
-However, there exists a large variation in the number of defect clusters in the various classes obtained with the three IAP.
-The stability, transport and interactions of the defect clusters depend upon their size and mrphology.
-For example, the stability of \hkl<1 0 0> defect clusters depend upon their size and internal morphology \cite{Bhardwaj100Stability}.
-It is reasonable to assume that the same holds true for defect clusters belonging to other classes.
-Since the stability, transport and interaction of the defect clusters can influence the micro-structure evolution, it is essential to know which IAP results in the right quantities of defect morphologies that match experiments.
-Unfortunately there exist no experimental results of primary damage that can identify the various morphologies of defect clusters and quantify them at these resolutions.
-Moreover, for comparison with experiments, in-situ experiments need to be carried out, since the primary damage state which results at the end of the collision cascade simulations evolves with time and at higher doses of radiation, multiple cascades can also occur at the same location. \\
+MD simulations of collision cascades with three different EAM based IAP revealed similar classes of defect clusters \cite{Bhardwaj3IAPCmp}.
+However, significant variations exist in the quantities of defect clusters across these morphological classes for the three IAPs.
+The stability, transport and interactions of the defect clusters depend critically on their size and morphology.
+For example, the stability of \hkl<1 0 0> defect clusters varies with both size and internal structure \cite{Bhardwaj100Stability}.
+It is reasonable to assume that this principle likely extends to other morphological classes.
+Since these factors govern microstructural evolution, identifying which IAP yields defect morphology distributions matching experimental observations is essential.
+Unfortunately no experimental techniques currently exist to identify the various morphologies of defect clusters and quantify them at these resolutions.
+Moreover, for comparison with experiments, in-situ experiments need to be carried out, since the primary damage state evolves with time and at high radiation doses cause overlapping cascades at the same location. \\